TiVo/terraform-provider-splunk-itsi/docs/resources/kpi_base_search.md

 ### Optional

 - `actions` (String) ?
+- `description` (String) General description for this KPI base search.
 - `entity_alias_filtering_fields` (String) Fields from this KPI's search events that will be mapped to the alias fields defined in entities for the service containing this KPI.
 This field enables the KPI search to tie the aliases of entities to the fields from the KPI events in identifying entities at search time.
 - `metric_qualifier` (String) Used to further split metrics.
 Hidden in the UI.